northwell-health/Accessible-Mega-Menu/README.md

         /* css class used to define the megamenu styling */
         menuClass: "nav-menu",

+        /* selector for the menu element within the nav */
+        menuSelector: "> *:first",

         /* css class for a top-level navigation item in the megamenu */
         topNavItemClass: "nav-item",